Download Printable Version (PDF)

 “But why would we do what is right without fear of pain?” asked Sophia.

 “Through faith, hope, and love.
 Everything good we do, we must find a reason to do it for one of these three holy pleasures.
 We must protect our bodies, not out of fear of pain, but out of faithful stewardship of our earthly vessel.
 We must eat, not out of hunger, but to pursue our hopes for the future.
-We must learn to be kind to others, not out of guilt or shame, not even because we feel their pain as our own, but we must be kind to others out of love.”
+We must learn to be kind to others, not out of guilt or shame, but out of love.”

 To Pray for Pleasure and Calmness without Words